kwakuoowusu/tipApp/README.md

 ## Version 1.0.0 Features

-* Calculates Tip Value and total amount of tips for a bill
+* Calculates total tip value and total bill amount
 * A user can save or modify their default tip percentage